percona/everest-doc/docs/reference/known_limitations.md

 3. Longer downtime: restart the database cluster

-To resolve MongoDB backup failures that result in long downtime, follow this process:
+To resolve MongoDB backup failures that result in extended downtime, follow this process:

     a.
 On Percona Everest UI, click **Actions >> Restart**
     b.
 When the database cluster is up, take another backup.